gangdong/gangdong.github.io/_posts/2019-02-23-Pinned-Template-english.markdown

 ---
 [RawPosts](https://github.com/gangdong/jekyll-theme-rawposts/) is a simple, elegant, and beautiful [Jekyll](https://jekyllrb.com/) theme.
 It is born from the creation of my blog website.
 It is designed with a fully responsive feature and can be deployed on Github Pages.
 I open-sourced this theme on Github with an MIT license, so it is free for use.

 After a while using [WordPress](https://wordpress.com/), I just realized that it was so much bloated.
-So, I decided to work on my own layout, and then, RawPosts was born.
+So, I decided to work on my layout, and then, RawPosts was born.
 It is two columns layout with portfolio-style, I tried to make this theme with minimal size and easy to customize.
-It is suitable for creating blogs or is built as a foundation for building more meaningful themes.
+It is suitable for creating blog website or is built as a foundation for building more meaningful themes.

-The latest release is [v2.0](https://github.com/gangdong/jekyll-theme-rawposts/releases), I will keep developing the theme.
+The latest release is [v2.1](https://github.com/gangdong/jekyll-theme-rawposts/releases), I will keep developing this theme.
 I've pinned this post, if any update is available I will update it here.

 ## Preview
 ![screenshot](https://cdn.jsdelivr.net/gh/gangdong/gangdong.github.io@dev/assets/screenshot.png){: .center-image }

 ## Features List
-+ Fully responsive
-+ Optimized for tablets & mobiles
++ Fully responsive, optimized for tablets & mobiles
-+ portfolio style
++ Portfolio style
++ Sidebar for auto TOC
 + Customized social link (Github,facebook,twitter,linkedin...)
-+ Optimized Github code style
++ Social Media sharing for posts
++ Chinese/English support
++ Rouge syntax highlighter
 + Pagination
-+ Archive by date
++ Search for all site keywords
-+ Archive by category
++ Archive by date/category
-+ Excerpts
++ Post Excerpts
-+ Navigation
++ Related Posts
++ CI support: Travis CI / Github Actions
 + Comments: Gittalk / Disqus
 + Statistics: Google analytics / busuanzi
-+ RSS
-+ sitemap
++ SEO optimization
 + jemoji for emoji
-+ dark skin selectable
++ Light/Dark mode selectable
 + Reading time statistics
 + post words count statistics